-Performance Indicators LEVEL 1 Ineffective LEVEL 2 Improvement Necessary LEVEL 3 Effective LEVEL 4 Highly Effective 2.3 CTE Student Organizations (CTSOs) - CTE teacher provides no documented opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events through a CTSO. -CTE teacher is a member of a CTSO, but fails to provide opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events. -CTE teacher is an active member of a CTSO that provides students opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events. -CTE teacher is an active leader of a CTSO by providing students opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events. -Mission, vision, and values of CTSO are minimally integrated into the curriculum and instruction of program. -Mission, vision, and values of CTSO are integrated into the curriculum and instruction of program. -Mission, vision, and values of CTSO are seamlessly integrated into the curriculum and instruction of program.
+Performance Indicators LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Ineffective Improvement Necessary Effective Highly Effective 2.3 CTE Student Organizations (CTSOs) - CTE teacher provides no documented opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events through a CTSO. -CTE teacher is a member of a CTSO, but fails to provide opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events. -CTE teacher is an active member of a CTSO and that provides students opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events. -CTE teacher is an active leader of a CTSO by providing students opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events. -Mission, vision, and values of CTSO are minimally integrated into the curriculum and instruction of program. -Mission, vision, and values of CTSO are integrated into the curriculum and instruction of program. -Mission, vision, and values of CTSO are seamlessly integrated into the curriculum and instruction of program.

-Per formance Indicators LEVEL 1 Ineffective LEVEL 2 Improvement Necessary LEVEL 3 Effective LEVEL 4 Highly Effective 2.4 College and Career Opportunities -CTE teacher shows no evidence of starting the application process to be approved for an articulation/agency agreement with a post-secondary institution for at least one of the dual credit courses within the Career Pathway for the program of study. -CTE teacher has begun the application process to be approved for an articulation/agency agreement with an approved post-secondary institution for at least half of the dual credit courses within the career pathway for the program of study. -CTE teacher is supported by articulation/agency agreements for the majority of dual credit courses available within the career pathway for the program of study with an approved post-secondary institution. -CTE teacher is supported by articulation/agency agreements for all dual credit courses available within their career pathway with an approved post- secondary institution. -CTE teacher shows no evidence of starting the application process to be approved for a state industry-approved certification, if possible, within the Career Pathway for the program of study. -CTE teacher has begun the application process to be approved for a state industry-approved certification, if possible, within the career pathway for the program of study. -CTE teacher offers a state industry- approved certification entity, if possible, within the career pathway for the program of study. -CTE teacher offers all state industry- approved certifications within their career pathway for the program of study, if possible.
+Per rformance Indicators LEVEL 1 Ineffective LEVEL 4 Highly Effective 2.4 College and Career Opportunities -CTE teacher shows no evidence of starting the application process to be approved for an articulation/agency agreement with a post-secondary institution for at least one of the dual credit courses within the Career Pathway for the program of study. -CTE teacher has begun the application process to be approved for an articulation/agency agreement with an approved post-secondary institution for at least half of the dual credit courses within the career pathway for the program of study. articulation/agency agreements for the majority of dual credit courses available articulation/agency agreement dual credit courses available w -CTE teacher shows no evidence of starting the application process to be approved for a state industry-approved certification, if possible, within the Career Pathway for the program of study. -CTE teacher has begun the application process to be approved for a state industry-approved certification, if possible, within the career pathway for the program of study. -CTE teacher offers a state industry-approved certification entity, if possible, within the career pathway for the program of study. -CTE teacher offers all state industry-approved certifications within their career pathway for the program of study, if possible.